-This compensation discussion and analysis discusses the objectives and elements of our compensation programs and the compensation awarded to our named executive officers in fiscal 2018.
+This compensation discussion and analysis discusses the objectives and elements of our compensation programs and the compensation awarded to our named executive officers in fiscal 2021.
 This information should be read in conjunction with the Summary Compensation Table and the related tables and narratives that follow this compensation discussion and analysis.
-For fiscal 2018, the following individuals are our named executive officers:
+For fiscal 2021, the following individuals are our named executive officers:

-- Mr. C. Pappas, our chairman, president and chief executive officer; - Mr. J. Pappas, our vice chairman; - Mr. Leddy, our chief financial officer; - Mr. Aldous, our general counsel, corporate secretary and chief government relations officer; and - Ms. Lecouras, our chief human resources officer.
+- Mr. Christopher Pappas, our chairman, president and chief executive officer; - Mr. John Pappas, our vice chairman and chief operating officer;(1) - Mr. James Leddy, our chief financial officer; - Mr. Alexandros Aldous, our general counsel, corporate secretary, chief government relations officer and chief administrative officer; - Mr. Tim McCauley, our chief accounting officer; and - Ms. Patricia Lecouras, our former chief human resources officer.(2) - (1) The Board approved a change in Mr. J. Pappas's title from Vice Chairman to Vice Chairman and Chief Operating Officer on February 24, 2022 in order to better encompass his role within the Company. - (2) Ms. Lecouras retired as of September 10, 2021.